 In his 40th professional fight, “Rampage” put on a show, shutting down every shot from fellow wrestler Matt Hamill and pounding “The Hammer” in the standup on his way to a May 28 unanimous nod.
 The win set up a Sept.
 24 collision between Jackson and the man who currently holds the belt that was once his, Jon Jones, at UFC 135.

 Machida threw the brakes on a two-fight skid, as he knocked hall of famer Randy Couture into retirement with a highlight-reel front kick at UFC 129.
 Before more than 55,000 fans in Toronto, the former light heavyweight champion reminded the MMA world why he remains a perennial title contender at 205 pounds.

 6. Forrest Griffin (18-6)

 The original “Ultimate Fighter” returned to the cage in February for the first time in 15 months and took a unanimous decision over former middleweight titleholder Rich Franklin.
-The 31-year-old will continue his road back to title contention when he meets fellow ex-light heavyweight champion Mauricio “Shogun” Rua in Rio de Janeiro, Brazil, on Aug.
-27. It will be a rematch of a September 2007 bout that Griffin won in a shocker.
+The 31-year-old will continue his road back to title contention when he meets fellow ex-light heavyweight champ Mauricio “Shogun” Rua in Rio de Janeiro on Aug.
+27. It will be a rematch of a September 2007 bout which Griffin won in a shocker.

 7. Phil Davis (9-0)